andyosullivan/human-in-the-loop-ai-content-generator/README.md

 ## Sample Consumer app

-A game https://newgameplease.com/ where the user just hit "New Game Please" to play another game, whose content is AI genetated, and approved by humans.
+A game https://newgameplease.com/ where the user just hits "New Game Please" to play another game, whose content is AI genetated, and approved by humans.

 #### Screenshot of Puzzle game: